Explosives Regulations, 2013 (SOR/2013-211)

 Marginal note:Licensed seller

-272 (1) A seller who holds a licence must store their small arms cartridges in the magazine specified in their licence.
+311 (1) A seller who holds a licence must store their rocket motors, reloading kits and igniters in the magazine specified in their licence.

 Marginal note:Unlicensed retailer

-(2) A retailer who does not hold a licence must store their small arms cartridges in a sales establishment and must ensure that the requirements of sections 273 to 275 are met.
+(2) A retailer who does not hold a licence must store their rocket motors, reloading kits and igniters in a sales establishment and must ensure that the requirements of sections 312 to 315 are met.

-273 (1) When a sales establishment is unlocked, small arms cartridges that are displayed for sale must be Footnote *attended, kept behind a sales counter or locked up (for example, in a cabinet).
+(3) Rocket motors, reloading kits and igniters that are displayed for sale must be kept behind a sales counter or locked up (for example, in a cabinet) unless they are in consumer packs that meet the requirements of section 313.

 Marginal note:Access